chipsalliance/firrtl-spec/spec.md

 statically known element at or below the point of that use, in all contexts.
 Support for other scenarios are allowed as determined by the implementation.

-Input references are not allowed on public-facing modules: e.g., the top module and external modules.
+Input probe references are not allowed on public-facing modules: e.g., the top module and external modules.

-Examples of input references follow.
+Examples of input probe references follow.

 #### U-Turn Example